Content creators have some of the most valuable skills in the online world.

 The promotion you carry out should be tailored to each piece, both before you publish it and after.

-There are as many number of ways to promote a content piece as ways to skin a cat.
+There are as many numbers of ways to promote a content piece as ways to skin a cat.
 Ask any content marketer and they will tell you they have their own patented content promotion process™, their own checklist, their own special prayers, and more.

 In truth, there are just six ways you can promote a piece of content: